coady/multimethod/README.md

 If no matches are found, a custom `TypeError` is raised.

-A `strict` flag can also be set on the `multimethod` object, in which case finding multiple matches also raises a `TypeError`.
+A `strict` flag can also be set on the `multimethod` object, in which case finding multiple ambiguous matches also raises a `TypeError`.
 Keyword arguments can be used when calling, but won't affect the dispatching.
-If no annotations are specified, it will inherently match any aruments.
+If no annotations are specified, it will inherently match any arguments.

 Multimethods are implemented as mappings from signatures to functions, and can be introspected as such.